FOREX-Dollar edges up as market looks to U.S. debt ceiling talks, inflation data

 By Iain Withers

-LONDON, May 9 (Reuters) - The dollar edged up against major currencies on Tuesday as traders awaited clarity on U.S. debt ceiling talks and new inflation data for a clearer picture of the economic outlook and the Federal Reserve's likely rate-hiking path.
+LONDON, May 9 (Reuters) - The dollar edged up against major currencies on Tuesday as traders awaited U.S. debt ceiling talks and new inflation data for a clearer picture of the outlook for the economy and U.S. interest rates.

 Data on Tuesday - showing China's imports contracted sharply in April from a year earlier while exports grew more slowly than in March - had a limited impact on currencies, but contributed to risk-off moves broadly across markets.

-Closely-watched U.S. inflation data due on Wednesday is likely to help set the tone for markets, after stronger-than-expected jobs data last week as the Fed considers how quickly to tighten rates as prices rise.
+Closely-watched U.S. inflation data due on Wednesday is likely to set the tone for markets, after stronger-than-expected jobs data last week.

 Any Fed policy tweaks will have to be weighed against a backdrop of recent turmoil in the U.S. banking sector and a political impasse in Washington over resolving the country's debt ceiling and avoiding a default, analysts said.